Capital Cascades Park: A Vision to Improve Stormwater Management Within a World-Class Park is a Reality in Tallahassee

 Genesis (now Halff) was instrumental in the planning and design of the Capital Cascades Trail and Cascades Park from 2002 to 2014.
 The Capital Cascades Trail Master Plan called for a comprehensive program for new passive recreation development and extensive stormwater management facilities in a 5.2-mile corridor through downtown Tallahassee’s southeast quadrant.
 The centerpiece of the new urban greenway corridor, Cascades Park, was designed to occupy the former Superfund site along with other adjacent property.

-The St. Augustine Branch stream and a cascading waterfall had historically conveyed stormwater through the site, but as urban growth continued throughout the area, the cascade was lost, and the stream was transformed into a hardened, open-channel stormwater conveyance with retaining walls in many areas.
+The St. Augustine Branch stream and a cascading waterfall historically conveyed stormwater through the site, but as urban growth continued, the cascade was lost.
+The stream was transformed into a hardened, open-channel stormwater conveyance with retaining walls in many areas.

 A Time for Sustainable Solutions

 The Cascades Park design produced a unique new stormwater management system that emulates the original St. Augustine Branch stream bed, creating a healthy, sustainable stream ecology with re-vegetated stream banks that contribute to the treatment process as water flows throughout the site.

 The Stormwater Master Plan encompassed the drainage basin north of the park site and the St. Augustine Branch for a total contributing drainage area of 989 acres.
 This large, densely developed upstream drainage basin generates significant runoff volumes at high velocities.